How Industry Projects Help ICT Students Soar

-Our course convenor also provided additional content to assist when students were unsure of their roles within the team and to consistently remind students of upcoming due dates for our assessment items,” she says.
+Our course convenor also provided additional content to assist when students were unsure of their roles within the team and to consistently remind students of upcoming due dates for our assessment items.

 “Having access to the university-provided software and resources has also allowed our team to utilise real-world applications.
 This provides us with incredible hands-on experience for software that is widely used within the information technology industry”

 Our assessor and convenor have been available and helpful throughout the project.
 They have ensured that we have dedicated channel of communication on Microsoft Teams and [email protected] They have also mediated the weekly team meetings and provided invaluable insight and advise at all stages of development.